gnames/gnames/README.md

   stem specific epithets, so in reality we fuzzy-match 'Abro stol triplas' to 'Abrostola triplas'.
 That means now we have edit distance 2 which is usually beyond our threshold.

+## Testing Configuration

+Direnv provides a flexible way to configure your environment.

+- Install `direnv`.
+- Copy .envrc.example to .envrc.
+- Modify .envrc to reflect your environment.
+- Run `direnv allow` to export environment variables from .envrc

 ## Development